Twistbioscience/Script-to-Refresh-GitHub-Branches/README.md

 3. Enter a descriptive name for the token in the "Note" field.
 4. Under the "Select scopes" section, check the `repo` box to grant full control of private repositories.
 5. Click "Generate token" at the bottom of the page.
+6. You will need to authorize your PAT with the Twist SSO
-6. Copy the generated token.
+7. Copy the generated token.

 ### Adding the Access Token to the Script